This page will be updated on a regular basis

 - Small Business Administration (SBA)

-The Oklahoma Department of Commerce (ODOC) is hosting weekly webinars with Oklahoma Secretary of Commerce Sean Kouplen, addressing the COVID-19 situation and business needs.
+The Oklahoma Department of Commerce (ODOC) is hosting monthly webinars with Oklahoma Secretary of Commerce Sean Kouplen, addressing the COVID-19 situation and business needs.

-Webinars take place each Wednesday.
+Webinars take place the first Wednesday of every month.
 Business leaders are encouraged to attend webinars for sectors in which they do business